-An online search was undertaken of data contained in the National Biodiversity Data Centre records base 7.
-Data from an area of 2 km surrounding the proposed route was analysed for the presence of terrestrial flora and fauna records; where this radius was considered to incorporate the extent of local ecological interests potentially occurring within the ZoI of the proposed development.
-A total of five 2 km2 grid squares was searched to cover the linear extent of the proposed route.
-This desk-based review included a wider study area than the field survey, which was focussed on the footprint of the proposed works and potential indirect effects associated with the construction and operation of the Greenway.
+An online search was undertaken of data contained in the National Biodiversity Data Centre (NBDC) records base .
+Data from an area of 2km surrounding the proposed Greenway route were analysed for records of terrestrial flora and fauna.
+This radius was considered to incorporate the extent of local ecological interests potentially occurring within the ZoI of the project.
+Five 2km2 grid squares were searched to cover the linear extent of the proposed Greenway route.
+This desk-based review included a wider study area than the field survey, which was focused on the footprint of the proposed works and potential indirect effects associated with the construction and operation of the project.

-A single record of the endangered moss species Pointed Beard-moss (Didymodon acutus) occurs within the wider study area, recorded from the northern side of the estuary, approximately 1km from the proposed route.
-The near-threatened moss Side-fruited Crisp-moss (Pleurochaete squarrosa) has also been recorded within the 100 m2 grid squares that are located adjacent to the proposed route.
+A single record of the endangered moss species Pointed Beard-moss (Didymodon acutus) was identified from the northern side of the estuary, approximately 1km from the proposed route.
+The near-threatened moss Side-fruited Crisp-moss (Pleurochaete squarrosa) has also been recorded within the 100m grid squares that are located adjacent to the proposed Greenway route.